Official Global Travel Advisories

 Departure tax

 A departure tax is charged for all international departures from Princess Juliana International Airport (Sint Maarten) and by sea.
+Some airlines include the departure tax in the price of the ticket.
 There are no departure taxes from the Grand Case-Espérance airport.

 Other entry requirements